-- This syllabus will be examined in the September 2021 and August 2022 sessions. - Candidates will be examined on the basis of English Law and practice in the tax year 2021/2022 unless otherwise stated. - The general rule is that exams are based on the English legislative position three months before the date of the exams. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+- This syllabus will be examined from 1 September 2023 to 31 August 2024. - Candidates will be examined on the basis of English Law and practice in the tax year 2023/2024 unless otherwise stated. - The general rule is that exams are based on the English legislative position three months before the date of the exams. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
-Select your unit on the right hand side of the page
+Select your unit from the list provided - 4.
+Select qualification update on the right hand side of the page